rapidez/confira/README.md

 Note: It's recommended to only publish and modify the specific views you need to change, rather than all views.
 This makes it easier to maintain and update the package.

+## Browser tests

+- Make sure Confira is working in your browser
+- Run the tests with `yarn playwright test`
+- Alternatively, run the tests from a UI with `yarn playwright test --ui`
+- Update the screenshots with `yarn playwright test --update-snapshots`

 ## License

 GNU General Public License v3.
 Please see [License File](LICENSE) for more information.